 What is a split stay: the plain English guide

-A simple explanation of split stays, why travellers use them, and where to start with London-first examples and practical next steps.
+A simple explanation of split stays, why travellers use them, what they are not, and where to start with London-first examples and practical next steps.

 Editorial Summary